WeiJiuQi/SweetDream/README.md

 # SweetDream
-Android apps dedicated to improving sleep.
+An android app dedicated to improving sleep.